2023 Best Mechanical Engineering Bachelor's Degree Schools in North Carolina

 Top North Carolina Schools for a Bachelor's in Mechanical Engineering

-Our 2023 rankings named Duke University the best school in North Carolina for mechanical engineering students working on their bachelor’s degree.
-Located in the city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Our analysis found Duke University to be the best school for mechanical engineering students who want to pursue a bachelor’s degree in North Carolina.
+Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.

 Read full report on Mechanical Engineering at Duke University